Advancing Metallic Surface Defect Detection via Anomaly-Guided Pretraining on a Large Industrial Dataset: Datasets

 \subsection{Large-Scale Industrial Dataset}

 In this work, we collect a large-scale industrial dataset comprising 120,000 images for pretraining.
 Half of the dataset is aggregated from 20 publicly available industrial surface defect datasets, encompassing notable benchmarks such as Severstal~\cite{severstal2019}, FSSD-12~\cite{feng2023cross} and CR7-DET~\cite{chen2024efficient}.
-The other half originates from real-world data collected from 14 steel plants and production lines, encompassing a variety of metallic materials, including aluminum plates, steel sheets, steel strips, steel pipes, and steel rails, etc. The dataset includes 61 categories of objects categorized by material and data source, offering a comprehensive representation of diverse surface conditions and textures.
-Remarkably, the metallic surface datasets used for validation do not overlap with the pretraining dataset, ensuring fair and unbiased evaluation.
+The other half originates from real-world data collected from 14 steel plants and production lines, encompassing a wide spectrum of metallic materials, including aluminum plates, steel sheets, steel strips, steel pipes, and steel rails.
+The dataset includes 61 categories of objects categorized by material and data source, offering a comprehensive representation of diverse surface conditions and textures.
+Remarkably, the metallic surface datasets used for validation do not overlap with the pretraining dataset, ensuring fair and unbiased evaluation (please see Appendix for detailed data sources).